mrd0x/secblog/src/pages/abusing-mcafee-misconfigurations-vulnerabilities/index.md

     reg query HKLM\SOFTWARE\McAfee\AVSolution\OAS\OAS_EMAIL_ATTACHMENTS /v exclusions

-If for some reason you weren't able to find anything, they're also available as a file format in the following paths:
+If for some reason you weren't able to find anything, the exclusions list is available in the following paths:

     C:\ProgramData\McAfee\Endpoint Security\McAfeeSettingsBackup\*.xml
     C:\ProgramData\McAfee\Endpoint Security\McAfeeSettingsBackup\*.reg